microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgt.md

   - `[FaceIdBlocked <Boolean?>]`: Indicates whether use of the FaceID is allowed in place of a pin if PinRequired is set to True.
   - `[MinimumRequiredSdkVersion <String>]`: Versions less than the specified version will block the managed app from accessing company data.

-MANAGEDAPPPOLICIES <IMicrosoftGraphManagedAppPolicy[]>: Managed app policies.
+MANAGEDAPPPOLICIES <IMicrosoftGraphManagedAppPolicy1[]>: Managed app policies.
   - `[Id <String>]`: Read-only.
   - `[CreatedDateTime <DateTime?>]`: The date and time the policy was created.
   - `[Description <String>]`: The policy's description.